 - Young Adult Empowerment & Education — Developing enrichment, empowerment and training programs to help high school students as well as 18- to 24-year-olds achieve economic resilience and a fulfilling social and civic life.

-- The project must be aligned with one of the Community Care Fund themes above and its description.
+•The project must align with one of the Doing Good – Community Fund themes described above.

 How to Apply

-Each grant proposal is reviewed by the Community Care Fund Review Committee.
-The 2019-20 Review Committee will again be comprised of 18 Duke employees who represent a variety of departments from across the university and health system.
+Each grant proposal is reviewed by the Doing Good – Community Fund Review Committee.
+The DGCF 2023-24 Review Committee will be comprised of Duke employees who represent a variety of departments from across the university and health system.

 Review the list of previous Community Fund grant recipients.